 Medical Care During Pregnancy

-That's why it's so important to start prenatal care as early as possible — ideally, before a woman even becomes pregnant.
+It's important to start prenatal care as early as possible — ideally, even before a pregnancy starts.

 Pregnant women usually are cared for by: